dakusan/DSQL/Readme.txt

 		Possible Errors:
 			(DSQLException) Connect failed: ...
 	new DSQL($Vars)
-		Calls the primary construct with the variables found in the array as parameters This is used if 1 parameter is passed to the constructor new DSQL()
+		Calls the primary construct with the members found in the array as parameters This is used if 1 parameter is passed to the constructor new DSQL()
 		Takes a global variable “$DSQLInfo” and calls the DSQL($Vars) construct with it